B2dfir/wlripEXE/README.md

 ‘WaitList.dat’ (WaitList) is data file which has been found to contain stripped text from email, contact and document files as a function of the Windows Search Indexer.

-WLrip is a Python 3.5 program compiled to a single Windows executable (pyinstaller), that will extract the metadata and body text of each indexed record to a new .txt file, and produce a metadata report in .csv format.
+WLripEXE is a Python 3.5 program compiled to a single Windows executable (pyinstaller), that will extract the metadata and body text of each indexed record to a new .txt file, and produce a metadata report in .csv format.
 Running WLrip with the ‘-x’ option will produce a .xlsx report with hyperlinks to each .txt file created.
-This is the recommended method to run WLrip, however it requires the Python ‘XLSXWriter’ module (https://github.com/jmcnamara/XlsxWriter).
+This is the recommended method to run WLrip, which utilises the Python ‘XLSXWriter’ module (https://github.com/jmcnamara/XlsxWriter).

-Recommended execution of WLrip.py is as follows:
+Recommended execution of WLripEXE is as follows:
 >Wlrip.exe -c -x -f filename -o output directory

 ####Arguments: